New Paragraph

 Evangelistic lifestyle course

-The DASEL Course will help you to get free to enjoy evangelism, discover your evangelistic identity and recognise God’s invitations into evangelistic moments.
+The DASEL Course will help you to get free to enjoy evangelism, discover your evangelistic identity and recognise God’s invitations into daily evangelistic moments.
 Following the course, all students get access to the Evangelistic Lifestyle Facebook group.

 DASEL is available for churches, groups and individuals.